Is Cloudflare a free DNS (domain nameserver) provider?

 Why have I received an email: Your Name Servers have Changed?

 For domains where Cloudflare hosts the DNS, Cloudflare continuously checks whether the domain uses Cloudflare’s nameservers for DNS resolution.
-If Cloudflare’s nameservers are not used, the domain status is updated from Active to Moved in the Cloudflare Overview app and an email is sent to the customer.
+If Cloudflare’s nameservers are not used, the is updated from Active to Moved in the Cloudflare Overview app and an email is sent to the customer.

 Why can’t I add certain TLDs via the DNS API?